BrightspaceUILabs/react-mixin/README.md

         return {
             // example of an attribute
             start: {type: Number, attribute: true},
-            // example of a callback (React's standard way of passing data to a parent)
-            onChange: { attribute: false }
         }
     }
+    // convert a react callback to an event
+    // The object key is the name of the react property that contains the callback
+    // the name is the event that will be dispatched by the wrapper static get callbacks() {
+        return {
+            onChange: { name: 'change' }
+        }
+    }
     static get react() {
-        // the react component in question
+        // the react component to be wrapped. return Counter
-        return Counter
     }
 }